Node.js CommonJS/ESM Interop: Edges and Dual Packages

 exports.name = valueandmodule.exports.name = value - Object.defineProperty:

-But the byte-scanning approach has inherent blind spots.
-Any export pattern that involves computation or indirection at runtime is invisible to the lexer:
+The same byte-scanning approach has inherent blind spots.
+Any export pattern that depends on computation or indirection at runtime is invisible to the lexer:

-Object.assign(module.exports, someObject)- the lexer can't evaluatesomeObjectexports[dynamicKey] = value- computed property names are opaque- Conditional exports inside
+Object.assign(module.exports, someObject)- the lexer cannot evaluatesomeObjectexports[dynamicKey] = value- computed property names are opaque- Conditional exports inside

-ifblocks - the lexer doesn't evaluate conditions, so it might detect exports inside both branches or neither - Re-exports through intermediate variables:
+ifblocks - the lexer does not evaluate conditions, so it may detect names from a branch that never runs - Re-exports through intermediate variables:

 const e = exports; e.foo = 42- the lexer tracksexportsandmodule.exportsdirectly, not aliases